An Industry Framework to Evaluate Performance of PAYGo Solar Businesses

 We are pleased to invite attendees of the workshop to drinks and canapés at the Radisson Blu (room to be determined).

 We aim to finalize the event by identifying clear action steps and upcoming events that will serve to support this industry-wide effort.
 Additional location and agenda details will be distributed to those who RSVP.
 Questions?
-Contact us at firstname.lastname@example.org.
-To download the documents for this session, please click here.
+Contact us at email@example.com.
+To download the documents from this session, please click here.

 In the context of this PAYGo Financial Analysis and Reporting (PAYGo FAR Initiative), CGAP and Lighting Global are independent actors with an impartial interest in market development striving for an outcome that will unlock billions in capital from investors.
 GOGLA is a global industry association representing PAYGo providers.